Using a Higher EQ Against Conflict and Mental Disorders

 • Do a breathing exercise

-When you panic, fight-or-flight responses are triggered and rational thinking is put on the back burner.
-The goal is to create enough distance and time so that you can get out of fight-or-flight mode and think rationally.
+When you panic, fight-or-flight responses kick in, and rational thinking is put on the back burner.
+The goal is to create enough distance and time so you can come out of fight-or-flight mode and think rationally.

 10 Practice gratitude

 Gratitude can reframe your thoughts and help you see the positive in every scenario.
-Practicing gratitude when you're feeling neutral will help you feel better when emotions are running high.
-Also try to see what you can be grateful to someone for while that person arouses negative feelings in you.
+Practicing gratitude when you're feeling neutral will help you feel better when emotions run high.
+Also, try to see what you can be grateful for when someone triggers negative feelings in you.

 11 Meditation